karamasoff/acedao/index.md

 ----------------------------------------

-AceDAO is a query helper for PHP, released under the new BSD license (code and documentation).
+AceDAO is a database query helper for PHP, released under the new BSD license (code and documentation).

-**CAUTION: This package is still not documented and in early development state...**

 ----------------------------------------